JibberMarx/JibberMarx/README.md

 - 👋 Hi, I’m @JibberMarx
 - 👀 I’m interested in ...
 JavaScript
 - 🌱 I’m currently learning ...JavaScript
-- 💞️not looking for collaps :)
+- 💞️not looking for collabs :)
 - 📫 How to reach me ...
 Discord @jibbermarx
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 I like cereal